jbstrickland/jbstrickland.github.io/_pages/photo.md

 ---
 permalink: /photo/
 title: "Photography Archives"
-We excerpt: "This post should display a **header with a solid background color**, if the theme supports it."
+excerpt: "This post should display a **header with a solid background color**, if the theme supports it."
 header:
   overlay_color: "#333"